Do you want to add a glossary or dictionary section in your WordPress site?

 If you don’t want to watch the video tutorial, then you can continue reading the text version.

-Adding a Glossary or Dictionary on your WordPress Site
+Adding a Glossary or Dictionary on Your WordPress Site

 The easiest way to add a glossary or dictionary to your WordPress website is by using the CM Tooltip Glossary plugin.
-This plugin lets you organize all your specialist terms and abbreviations into a list, and then show each definition in a tooltip.
+This plugin lets you organize all your specialist terms and abbreviations into a list and then show each definition in a tooltip.

 The first thing you need to do is to install and activate CM Tooltip Glossary.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you’ll be asked to register the plugin by typing in your email address.
-If you don’t want to join the CM Tooltip Glossary email list, then simply click on ‘Skip.’
-You’ll still be able to use all the plugin’s features.
+If you don’t want to join the CM Tooltip Glossary email list, then simply click on ‘Skip’.
+You can still use all the plugin’s features.

-After that, click on the ‘General’ settings tab.
+After that, click on the ‘General Settings’ tab.

 Here, you can add the glossary to any page by opening the ‘Glossary Index Page ID’ dropdown and choosing a page from the list.

-If you prefer, then you can create a new page for your glossary by checking the box next to ‘Generate page for Glossary Index.’
+If you prefer, then you can create a new page for your glossary by checking the box next to ‘Generate page for Glossary Index’.

 Then, find the ‘Glossary Terms Permalink’ field and type in the URL slug that you want to use for the new page.
+Your glossary is an important page, so it’s a good idea to use a descriptive slug.

 If you don’t add a URL, then the plugin will simply use /glossary.